SharePoint Online: Change the UI to Modern Experience or Classic Experience using PowerShell

 How to change the classic view to the modern view in SharePoint Online?

-You can call the function with relevant parameters to change classic view to modern view in SharePoint Online.
-E.g.
+You can call the function with relevant parameters to change the classic view to modern view in SharePoint sites.
+E.g.,

-This PowerShell script changes the UI experience to classic view in SharePoint Online for all lists and libraries at the given site collection.
-However, settings at the individual list and library level can override site-wide settings: SharePoint Online: How to Change List UI to Modern Experience?
+This PowerShell script changes the UI experience from the classic view to the modern, for all lists and libraries at the given site collection.
+However, advanced settings at the individual list and library level can override site-wide settings.
+Use this script to update library settings: SharePoint Online: How to Change List UI to Modern Experience?

-Similarly, you can switch back to modern view in SharePoint Online subsite with:
+Similarly, you can switch back to the classic experience from the modern view in SharePoint Online site with:

 PnP PowerShell to Disable Classic Experience and Enable Modern UI for a Site

-PnP PowerShell makes it much simpler to turn classic experience into the modern!
+PnP PowerShell makes it much simpler to turn the classic site into the modern one.

 #Parmeter